Trump Fires Secretary of State Tillerson, Taps Pompeo

 “After 30 years as an officer of the Central Intelligence Agency, it has been my honor to serve as its deputy director alongside Mike Pompeo for the past year,” she said in a statement.
 “I am grateful to President Trump for the opportunity, and humbled by his confidence in me, to be nominated to be the next director of the Central Intelligence Agency.”

-Trump told reporters Tuesday that he and Tillerson got along well, despite their disagreements, but said he thinks Tillerson will be happier now that he's been let go.
+Trump told reporters Tuesday that he and Tillerson got along well, despite their disagreements, but that he thought Tillerson would be happier now that he had been let go.
 Trump added that he has had "very good chemistry" with Pompeo since the beginning of the administration.

 In November, when White House officials formulated a plan to replace Tillerson with Pompeo, The Associated Press reported that Pompeo visited the White House frequently to give Trump his daily intelligence briefing, something more junior CIA officials have done in past administrations, and would stay for other meetings.